ahodieb/course-projects/mano-machine-assembler/README.md

-#Mano Machine Assembler
+# Mano Machine Assembler

-this is a project required in my computer architecture class.
+This is an implementation of an assembler using the instructions set described by [M. Morrise Mano]

+(https://en.wikipedia.org/wiki/Mano_machine) in his book.
+This was an assigned project during **Computer Architecture** course.